gambitph/Stackable/readme.txt

 All of Stackable's powerful options are easily managed in an intuitive UI for a smooth block editing experience.
 This is achieved by our three-tab configuration, easy toggle on/off for block elements, and streamlined settings.

-## A Truly Useful Block Collection with 23 Quality Gutenberg Blocks
+## A Truly Useful Block Library with 23 Quality Gutenberg Blocks

 We’ve come up with page building blocks that are all functional and stunning.
 We’ve put in the design effort so you can enjoy a truly usable and quality block collection for the new WordPress block editor (Gutenberg).